imzqqq/chat/website/spec/attic/drafts/model/profiles.rst

 than it being a valid Unicode string.
-Since it is likely that users will end up having multiple accounts (perhaps by necessity of being hosted in multiple places, perhaps by choice of wanting multiple distinct identifies), it would be useful that a metadata field type exists that can refer to another Chat server User ID, so that clients and HSes can make use of this information.
+Since it is likely that users will end up having multiple accounts (perhaps by necessity of being hosted in multiple places, perhaps by choice of wanting multiple distinct identifies), it would be useful that a metadata field type exists that can refer to another Synapse User ID, so that clients and HSes can make use of this information.

 Metadata Fields